-Talking with someone you are dating casually or someone you met recently about HIV may be difficult.
+Talking about HIV with someone you are dating casually or someone you met recently may be difficult.
 You might not know this person very well or know what kind of reaction to expect.
 When telling a casual partner or someone you are dating, each situation is different and you might use a different approach each time.
 Sometimes you may feel comfortable being direct and saying, "Before we have sex, I want you to know that I have HIV."

 Talking to former partners

 If you need help telling people that you may have been exposed to HIV, most city or county health departments will tell them for you, without using your name.
-Ask your doctor about this service.
+Ask your provider about this service.

-Before telling your partner that you have HIV, take some time alone to think about how you want to bring it up.
+Before telling your partner that you have HIV, take some time to think about how you want to bring it up.